rollup/rollup-plugin-wasm/readme.md

-# Plugin Being Moved
+# Moved

-Please stand by, we're moving this plugin to a new monorepo.
+This module has moved and is now available at [@rollup/plugin-wasm](https://github.com/rollup/plugins).
+Please update your dependencies.
+This repository is no longer maintained.

 # rollup-plugin-wasm